Texas “Two Steps, One Sticker” Program

 Bring your vehicle to us for inspection.

-You have to this within 90 days before your car’s registration expires.
+we need to inspect your car within 90 days before your car’s registration sticker expires.

 Renew your vehicle registration and get your 2-in-1 sticker.

-You have 90 days to renew your registration after your vehicle passes inspection.
+You have 90 days to renew your registration online or in person.

 Requirement: The VIR of a passed inspection of your car, performed within the past 90 days.

-Process: You can renew your registration online at TxDMV website, in person at the Fort Bend County Tax Office or at any authorized renewal location, such as a grocery store.
+Process: You can renew your registration online at TxDMV website, in person at the Fort Bend County Tax Office or at any authorized renewal location, such as a grocery stores.

 - The Cost